jjdenhertog/music-search/README.md

    const result = musicSearch.search({ id, title, artist }, tracks, true);
    ```

-## Support
+## Support This Open-Source Project ❤️

-If this project helps you, consider supporting me:
+If you appreciate my work, consider starring this repository or making a donation to support ongoing development.
+Your support means the world to me—thank you!

 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jjdenhertog)

-Your support helps improve and maintain this library.
+Are you a developer and have some free time on your hand?
+It would be great if someone can help me maintain and improve this library.